christinajoslin/titanic-prediction-xgboost/README.md

 # Titanic Survival Prediction using XGBoost Classifier

-This notebook contains an end-to-end machine learning pipeline to predict passenger survival on the Titanic using the XGBoost Classifier.
+This repository contains an end-to-end machine learning pipeline to predict passenger survival on the Titanic using the XGBoost Classifier.
 It involves data preprocessing, model training with hyperparameter optimization, and final predictions.

 ## Features
 - Data preprocessing with imputation, scaling, and one-hot encoding.